notjitin-1994/smartslate-polaris/POLARIS_SUMMARIES_SETUP.md

 ### New Files Created:
 1. **`src/types/database.types.ts`** - Database type definitions
-2. **`src/services/polarisSummaryService.ts`** - Service for managing summaries
+2. **`src/services/polarisSummaryService.ts`** - Service for managing starmaps
-3. **`src/pages/AllSummaries.tsx`** - Page to view all summaries
+3. **`src/pages/AllBriefings.tsx`** - Page to view all starmaps
 4. **`supabase/migrations/20240101000000_create_polaris_summaries.sql`** - Database migration

 ### Modified Files:
-1. **`src/pages/Polaris.tsx`** - Added summary saving functionality
+1. **`src/pages/Polaris.tsx`** - Added starmap saving functionality
-2. **`src/portal/PortalPage.tsx`** - Added recent summaries to sidebar
+2. **`src/portal/PortalPage.tsx`** - Added recent starmaps to sidebar
-3. **`src/router/AppRouter.tsx`** - Added route for all summaries page
+3. **`src/router/AppRouter.tsx`** - Added route for starmaps page

 ## Usage

 ### For Users:
 1. Complete a Polaris discovery session
-2. The summary is automatically saved when generated
+2. The starmap is automatically saved when generated
-3. Access recent summaries from the sidebar
+3. Access recent starmaps from the sidebar
-4. Click "View all summaries" to see all saved summaries
+4. Click "View all starmaps" to see all saved starmaps
-5. From the summaries page, you can:
+5. From the starmaps page, you can:
-   - View full summary details
+   - View full starmap details
-   - Download summaries as markdown
+   - Download starmaps as markdown
-   - Delete unwanted summaries
+   - Delete unwanted starmaps
    - View all inputs from the discovery process

 ### Navigation:
-- **Recent Summaries**: Visible in the sidebar (shows last 3)
+- **Recent Starmaps**: Visible in the sidebar (shows last 3)
-- **All Summaries**: `/portal/summaries`
+- **Starmaps**: `/portal/starmaps`
-- **New Discovery**: Click "New Discovery" button from summaries page
+- **New Discovery**: Click "New Discovery" button from starmaps page

 ## Security
 - Row Level Security (RLS) ensures users can only see their own summaries